Opening a database connection v126.96.36.199

 EDBConnection to dispose of pooled connections when the pool exceeds the specified number of connections.
 The default value is

-When using clear text authentication, specify the password that will be used to establish a connection with the server.
+When using clear text authentication, specify the password to use to establish a connection with the server.

 Pooling is set to

-Port parameter specifies the port to which the application should connect.
+Port parameter specifies the port for the application to connect to.

-The specific protocol version to use (instead of automatic); specify an integer value of 2 or 3.
+The specific protocol version to use (instead of automatic).
+Specify an integer value of

 SearchPath parameter to change the search path to named and public schemas.

-The name or IP address of the Advanced Server host.
+The name or IP address of the EDB Postgres Advanced Server host.